Malobika8/All-In-One/Persistence-Unit.md

 By including multiple `<class>` tags, you can map several entity classes under the same persistence unit, and JPA will manage them together in a single context.

-Let me know if you need further clarification or examples!